joeywu63/financial_planner/d1/product-and-planning.md

  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * Feel free (but not obligated) to use personas.
    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).

+ Canadian students applying to medical school, looking to save money and keep track of their application process.
+ TODO: EXPAND

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?